yuhaojia/yuhaojia/README.md

 When I’m not coding, I’m probably:
 - 🏋️‍♂️ Trying to find **motivation for my next workout**
 - 🍖 Browsing 99 Ranch or Costco for new cooking ideas
-- 💻 Debugging something at 2 AM — just because I can and I want
+- 💻 Debugging something at 2 AM — just because I can and I want to!

 ---